srsudar/eg/README.md

 # eg

-> Example usages for command line tools.
+> Example usage for commands at the command line.

 ## Overview